The 30 Best Female-Led Horror Films of All Time

 The Innocents (1961)

 Deborah Kerr plays a fiercely dedicated governess, Miss Giddens, who comes to believe that the house of the two children she cares for is haunted.
 As unsettling moments play out, we’re left to wonder about the veracity of these incidents.
 Is the home truly haunted?
 Are these children really becoming possessed?
 Or is Miss Giddens unraveling?
-The Innocents — based on the the novella, The Turn of the Screw, by Henry James — is a gorgeously constructed tale that is one of the most entrancing gothic horror films ever created, thanks to director Jack Clayton and the rich psychological underpinnings of the screenplay, written by William Archibald and Truman Capote, with additional help from John Mortimer.
+The Innocents — based on the novella, The Turn of the Screw, by Henry James — is a gorgeously constructed tale that is one of the most entrancing gothic horror films ever created, thanks to director Jack Clayton and the rich psychological underpinnings of the screenplay, written by William Archibald and Truman Capote, with additional help from John Mortimer.

 Carnival of Souls (1962)